@tokenring-ai/testing

 TestingService

-The central service that manages testing resources and executes tests across all registered resources.
+The central service for managing and executing tests across all registered resources.

 Class Signature: